UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 #### Zone Off Node

 By default only a Zone node is created.
 When you enable a Zone "Use Off Node" this will create another node for that Zone which is sent the "Off" commands.
 This allows you to have separate nodes for On and Off so they can be in different Scenes if desired.
+This is conveinent for turning on a scene when a door opens, but not turning it off when the door closes.
+You could also sent 'Send Off For' to None as well, if you never care about the off control message being sent.

 #### Output Node